-• Line Spacing - Called "leading" in traditional typography, this value controls the spacing between lines of type.
+- Line Spacing Called "leading" in traditional typography, this value controls the spacing between lines of type.
 It adjusts the distance between the baseline of the first line and the cap height of the subsequent line.
-See the height section to view where these invisible lines fall.
+See the height section to view where these invisible lines fall. - Horizontal Spacing Called "tracking" in traditional typography, this value adjusts the spacing between all of the letters.
+Small adjustments make a large visual impact.